sfeng96/jdbc-vs-r2dbc/README.md

 # JDBC vs R2DBC

-A POC to compare the performance between JDBC and R2DBC
+A POC to compare the performance between JDBC and R2DBC in a reactive web application

 ## Problem Statement